macrozone/seminar_np/app/app.coffee.md

 			readAdviceBit: (index) ->
 				@adviceBits.get()?[index]
 			reset: ->
+				@_knapsack.reset()
 				@adviceBits.set null
 				@act.set null
+			handle: (item) ->
+				if @decide item
+					@_knapsack.addItem item
+					yes
+				else
+					no
 			doAct: (like) -> @act.set like
 			acts: (like) -> @act.get() is like

 Lets start with the greedy aproach.
-Here, we just take every item we get:
+Here, we just take every item we get, if it fits:

-		decideGreedy = (item) -> yes
+		decideGreedy = (item) -> if @_knapsack.fits item then yes else no

 and we define an algorithm with it:

 		Greedy = class extends Algorithm
 			decide: decideGreedy

-The yield of this algorithm is at least 1-b, where beta is the size of the item with the highest value (weight).
+The gain of this algorithm is at least 1-b, where beta is the size of the item with the highest value (weight).
 Lets do some experiments with it:

 		experiments.push